Meet the oldest living design system:

 Through Darwinian logic, nature engages in continual self-correction.
 Traits are indirectly selected from the elimination of inefficient ones to ensure collective adaptivity and offspring survival.
 Darwin first proposed his theory of evolution in 1859, outlining how living behaviors can be argued to be adaptively necessary within a broader ecosystem.

-Analysing patterns in nature is, therefore, an excellent predictor of system and design intelligence.
-This can provide a framework towards adaptive, responsive, and co-produced design futures through new product design methodologies.
+Analyzing patterns in nature is, therefore, an excellent predictor of system and design intelligence.
+This can provide a framework for adaptive, responsive, and co-produced design futures through new product design methodologies.

 Problem